 Typically, project managers are well-rounded people.
 They are often architects, engineers, construction managers, analysts, or accountants, to name a few.
-What is often not recognized is that project managers also need to possess the power of clairvoyance, the skills of a psychologist, and an understanding of the principles of running a children's day care center.
+What is often not recognized is that project managers also need to possess the power of clairvoyance, the skills of a psychologist, and an under-

+Boone Hellman is assistant vice chancellor of facilities design and construction at the University of California at San Diego. standing of the principles of running a children's day care center.
 The last statement is partly tongue-in-cheek, but there is a certain amount of truth to the simple fact that project management is not an orderly process.
 The skilled project manager certainly needs to know how to appropriately apply these skills and attributes at the right place and time in order to juggle the demands of most projects.